jcnapoles/interview-docs/README.md

-# Nextra Docs Template
+# Docs to prepare to an interview

-This is a template for creating documentation with [Nextra](https://nextra.site).
+this is documentation created with [Nextra](https://nextra.site), a static site generator for Next.js.

 [**Live Demo →**](https://nextra-docs-template.vercel.app)